tumblr/TMTumblrSDK/README.md

 // Methods that return configured, signed `JXHTTPOperation` instances and require the client to explicitly send the request separately.

 JXHTTPOperation *likesRequest = [[TMAPIClient sharedInstance] likesRequest:@"bryan" parameters:nil];

-// TODO: Observe some properties, store the request in an instance variable so it can be cancelled if the view controller is deallocated, etc.

-[[TMAPIClient sharedInstance] sendRequest:likesRequest callback:^(id result, NSError *error) {
-    if (!error)
-        NSLog(@"Got some liked posts");
-}];
 ```

 The API client is built on top of the